tatowilson/gfwlist2pac/README.md

 ##Automatically update the PAC for ShadowsocksX

 Thanks to VincentSit's [bash script](https://gist.github.com/VincentSit/b5b112d273513f153caf23a9da112b3a)
-I modified it a little, and It's also ONLY tested on OS X.
+I modified it a little, and It's also ONLY tested on OS X.

 Before executing, make sure it has the permission, or you can execute the following code first: